-Quality Guidelines (Air Quality Guidelines) provide screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
+While the Eastern Neighborhoods PEIR determined that at a program-level the Eastern Neighborhoods Rezoning and Area Plans would not result in significant regional air quality impacts, the PEIR states that "Individual development projects undertaken in the future pursuant to the new zoning and area plans would be subject to a significance determination based on the BAAQMD's quantitative thresholds for individual projects."
+The BAAQMD's CEQA Air Quality Guidelines (Air Quality Guidelines) provide screening criteria for determining whether a project's criteria air pollutant emissions would violate an air quality standard, contribute to an existing or projected air quality violation, or result in a cumulatively considerable net increase in criteria air pollutants.
 Pursuant to the Air Quality Guidelines, projects that meet the screening criteria do not have a significant impact related to criteria air pollutants.
-The proposed mixed-use development involves the construction of 16 dwelling units and 5,800 square feet of retail use, which would meet the Air Quality Guidelines criteria air pollutant screening levels for operation and construction.
+Criteria air pollutant emissions during construction and operation of the proposed project would meet the Air Quality Guidelines screening criteria.
+Specifically, the proposed project, at nine dwelling units, falls below the construction screening criteria (240 dwelling units) and operational screening criteria (494 dwelling units) for a mid-rise apartment building.
+Further, the proposed project does not involve any of the following construction-related activities: demolition; simultaneous occurrence of more than two construction phases; simultaneous construction of more than one land use type; extensive site preparation; and extensive material transport requiring a considerable amount of haul truck activity.
 Therefore, the project would not have a significant impact related to criteria air pollutants, and a detailed air quality assessment is not required.